Lord of the Rings review by Eric Mang

 Disclosure: I am sucker for most things related to Lord of the Rings (LOTR).
 Indeed, my gateway game was not Catan or Caracassonne as seems to be the case for many gamers.
 For me, it was the LOTR Living Card Game by Fantasy Flight Games.

 I was at a comic-con, strolling past booths when I spied the LOTR: LCG box.
 Like a moth to a light, I was drawn in.
 What is an LCG?
 What treasures were in this box?
 Not a particularly impulsive shopper, I went home and did some research.
 Not only was I blown away with the aesthetics and complexity of the game, but I went down a board-game rabbit hole and was overwhelmed by the depth and variety of games.
+If, like some people, you’re not familiar with LOTR, you might want to do a bit of research on key characters like Gandalf before playing the game.
+Make sure to watch the films and read the books too, but be aware it might take you a few days!
+The LOTR universe is HUGE.

 I phoned my FLGS, was told they had LOTR: LCG, I picked it up, took it home, opened the box, and was utterly baffled with the rulebook.
 This was unlike anything I had ever played.
 I combed through some how-to videos, some helpful blog posts, re-read the rulebook, and I was off.
 I was hooked and the board-gaming hobby beckoned to me.